deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG50.png" alt="">

 Obviously, since the hashing process for an XFG hash takes a function prototype and hashes it, the two hashes are going to be the same.
-I would not call this a flaw at all, because it is obvious Microsoft knew this going into this.
+I would not call this a flaw at all, because it is obvious Microsoft knew to this going in.
 However, I feel this is a nice win for Microsoft in terms of their overall CFI strategy because as David pointed out, this was very little overhead to the already existing CFG infrastructure.

 However, from an adversarial standpoint- it must be said.
 XFG functions _can_ be overwritten, so long as the function is basically an identical prototype of the original function.